For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Executive Leadership in Academic Medicine program participants

-Despite the greater numbers of women matriculating at our nation's medical, dental and public health schools, women are still significantly underrepresented within the topmost administrative ranks of academic health centers (AHCs), even though there is a widely acknowledged need to diversify leadership and improve cultural and gender sensitivity in health care training and delivery.
-Placing more women in positions of senior leadership at AHCs will provide important new perspectives for decision making and help speed the curricular, organizational and policy changes needed to ensure a more effective, representative and responsive health care system.
+Despite the greater numbers of women matriculating at our nation's medical, public health, dental and pharmacy schools, women are still significantly underrepresented within the topmost administrative ranks of academic health centers (AHCs).
+Placing more women in positions of senior leadership at AHCs will provide important new perspectives for decision-making and help speed the curricular, organizational and policy changes needed to ensure a more effective, representative and responsive health care system.

-Acceptance into ELAM is determined through an annual competitive selection process, in which approximately 96 candidates are chosen each year.
+Acceptance into ELAM is determined through a competitive selection process, in which approximately 96 candidates for ELAM and 48 candidates for ELH are chosen each year.

-For more information on ELAM and the application process, check out our FAQs.
+For more information on ELAM and the application process, see our FAQs.

 Back to Top